 But more than just collecting on taxes in arrears, Moore wanted to offer Quincy businesses a more convenient, cost-effective way to remit taxes that worked for them—and the City.

 Localgov, is a cloud-based remittance platform that helps administer taxes and fees.
 Localgov offers a secure, consumer-style filing and payment solution that allows them to manage accounts, pay via credit, debit, or ACH, and avoid waiting in line or paying late fees.
+Learn more about Localgov's short-term rental tax compliance solution here.

 It’s been popular with Quincy’s taxpayers and taxpayer agents.
 “For accountants who might submit taxes for dozens of local businesses, says Moore.
 “They’re reporting significant time savings.
 They’re thankful it’s so easy.”
 This ease of use means that compliance has gone through the roof.